leereilly/swot/README.md

 1. The domain is used by an educational institution, which offers at least one long-term course (one year or longer), and the course is somehow related to IT (it is in computer science, software engineering, statistics, bioinformatics, etc.)

-2. The educational institution has a physically existing location, where students attend classes in the classrooms.
-In general, we do not include online universities to this repository.
+2. The educational institution has a physically existing location, where students attend classes in the classrooms, or the institution is an accredited online educational organization providing their students with: (1) online courses which are at least one year long, (2) an email address in a dedicated email domain, belonged to the organization, and they revoke the email address upon graduation from the online educational organization.

 **NOTE:** If an organization provides primary and secondary education only (i.e., no high or higher education programs), it shall not be included into the list.
 Primary and secondary school students usually do not need professional developer tools, and in case they learn some programming, we are glad to offer them Community versions of the tools, which are free to everybody, such as PyCharm Community Edition, etc.